Comparing cosmic shear nulling methods for Stage-IV surveys: Impact of nulling strategies on cosmological constraints

 The cross-correlation method provides the most biased constraints on $S_8$.
 As shown in Figure~\ref{fig:tab}, the parameter bias is comparable to other methods, however the error bars tighten significantly.
 This is likely due to the parameter information contributed by the density field.
 For $w_0-w_a$ we find the opposite trend, with a consistently lower FoM compared to all other methods (as shown in Figure~\ref{fig:FoM} across the set of scale cuts we consider.
 We also see the biggest change in degeneracies between parameters shown in Figure~\ref{fig:four-plots}, highlighting the different information content with the inclusion of clustering data.

-For all parameters, we find that that there is a nulling method which can improve parameter constraints in terms of both accuracy and precision.
+For all parameters, we find that there is a nulling method which can improve parameter constraints in terms of both accuracy and precision.
 The BNT method is advantageous for $w_0-w_{\rm a}$, the cross-correlation approach reduces absolute biases but increases biases relative to uncertainties, and the LUnul method is successful at removing biases but its numerical implementation needs to be tuned appropriately.
+Our results are in agreement with previous work considering the impact of baryonic feedback on cosmic shear analyses.
+In all cases we recover the now well established trade-off between reducing bias in cosmological constraints versus the achievable statistical precision.
+We find that aggressive mitigation strategies (whether via scale cuts or nulling methods) can be effective at removing the impact of small-scale systematics like baryon feedback, but at the cost of significantly reducing constraining power.
+Additionally we see that the $S_8$ parameter is the most sensitive to baryonic effects, consistent with previous forecasts and survey analyses.